orasik/orasik.github.io/content/posts/10-things-you-need-to-know-about-GPT-3.md

 - Classification.
 - Idea Generator.

-This blog post is aimed for developers, and in this context, the integration with OpenAI API is fairly simple.
+The integration with OpenAI API is fairly simple.
 In the playground, you'll have an export button to export your prompt to either `cURL` or `Python` code, but in the documentation, you will find various community libraries including:

 - C#/ASP.NET
 - Go lang.